 No substitute for any of the above courses is permitted under any circumstances.

 2.5 Kinesiology courses numbered 2000-4999 [non activity based] which must include Kinesiology 3398F/G, Kinesiology 3399F/G, Kinesiology 2032A/B.

 2.5 HBA Required Courses as follows (HBA2 requirements can be taken over Year 4 or 5 except Business Administration 4569 which must be taken in Year 4):

 0.5 course: International Perspective Requirement: Business Administration 4505A/B.

-0.5 course: Corporations and Society Perspective Requirement: Business Administration 4521A/B, Business Administration 4522A/B, Business Administration 4523A/B or other business elective as determined and approved by the HBA Program Director to satisfy this requirement.
+0.5 course: Corporations and Society Perspective Requirement: At least one course from Business Administration - Corporations and Society designated electives offered during the academic year (Business Administration 4538A/B, Business Administration 4539A/B, Business Administration 4588A/B, Business Administration 4625A/B) or other business elective as determined and approved by the HBA Program Director to satisfy this requirement.

 1.0 course: Applied Project Requirement: Business Administration 4569.

 0.5 additional business elective offerings chosen from available 4000 level courses.

 3.5 Kinesiology courses numbered 2000-4999 (non-activity based) which must include Kinesiology 4489A/B, Kinesiology 4498A/B.